Nuklai/nuklai-wallet/README.md

 ## Debug

-When running `./scripts/dev.sh`, if you see an error like:
+When running `wails dev`, if you see an error like:

 ```
 # pkg-config --cflags  -- gtk+-3.0 webkit2gtk-4.0 gio-unix-2.0 gtk+-3.0 webkit2gtk-4.0 gio-unix-2.0 gtk+-3.0 webkit2gtk-4.0